The course runs in two parts:

-This module provides students with an opportunity to use the professional understanding they have developed through practice and through the taught component of the Physician Associate Programme as a foundation for planning and undertaking a major piece of scholarly work (usually but not exclusively a piece of research).
-The student is expected to demonstrate novel thinking in an area relevant to Physician Associate practice or to the development of the Physician Associate profession.
-Although academic supervision will be provided, the main impetus for the work and the critical thinking with regard to subject, approach and presentation must come from the student.
+This module provides you with an opportunity to use the professional understanding you have developed through practice and through the taught component of the PGDip Physician Associate programme as a foundation for planning and undertaking a major piece of scholarly work (usually but not exclusively a piece of research).
+You are expected to demonstrate novel thinking in an area relevant to physician associate practice or to the development of the physician associate profession.
+Although academic supervision will be provided, the main impetus for the work and the critical thinking with regard to subject, approach and presentation must come from you.

 The following are examples of previously submitted dissertations for the MSc Physician Associate programme:

 - “The Safety of a Physician Associate Led Virtual Outpatient Department in Colorectal